platform-coop-toolkit/coop-map-directory-index/README.md

 10. For a local installation simply start the server: `honcho start`

+### Contributing

+* be consistent in using American English for interface elements
+* be consistent in using sentence case for interface elements and headers

+Ultimately the Directory will be presented in multiple, translated languages.

 ### Data

 __19 March 2020__: Flipped the switch on account creation in production and so the flow of definitive data has reversed, now it's from production to development.